WaleedMuslem/ADL1_Quiz/Documents/Functional_Specification.md

 The interface will be a not so complicated one, a simple login screen and logout and sign up and Search and a dashboard that will have buttons such as: About, Contact Us.

+ A bit of explanation about web designing.our user can simply click these buttons and the website will give reaction,this website is a total static website so there is no many user interface

 ![UI plan](../image/UI.jpg "UI plan")

 # How the system should be and what it should not be?